 The main thrust of the course is to familiarize students with some of the foundational as well as critical questions as regards the 'problems' and 'prospects' of development.
 We begin with the way in which the contemporary 'discourse of development' takes off, with the Truman Design of 1949.
 The course then maps out the dynamics of development in terms of how it has been conceptualized by various development thinkers, how various Perspectives on development have given rise to newer ways of looking at the phenomenon as well as the processes of development (and underdevelopment) and follow it up with certain case studies taken from Asian, African and Latin American countries.
 Finally, we examine the case of the Indian economy and its development, growth, and poverty and analyze them in terms of different phases.

-Having gone through such a course, students would not only be able to understand various complex and contentious issues of development academics, planners, managers, policy makers, etc.
+Having gone through such a course, students would not only be able to understand various complex and contentious issues of development and underdevelopment but will also be able to pursue professional careers as development academics, planners, managers, policymakers etc.

-- 1. Idea(s) of Development:
+Unit-1.
+Idea(s) of Development:

-- a) Concepts, Definitions and Indicators

-- b) Epistemological Critiques of Development
+- (a) Concepts, Definitions and Indicators - (b) Epistemological Critiques of Development

-2. Perspectives on Development
+Unit-2.
+Perspectives on Development

-- a) Mainstream Perspectives
+- (a) Mainstream Perspectives

-- b) Alternative Perspectives
+- (b) Alternative Perspectives

-- c) Post-Development Perspectives
+- (c) Post-Development Perspectives

-- 3. Models and Strategies of Development
+Unit-3.
+Models and Strategies of Development

-- a) Developmental State and State Directed Development

-- b) Capitalist Development in the era of Colonialism and Globalization

-- c) NGOs, Civil Society and Community Development
+- (a) Developmental State and State Directed Development - (b) Capitalist Development in the era of Colonialism and Globalization - (c) NGOs, Civil Society and Community Development

-- 4. Doing Development: Comparative Studies
+Unit-4.
+Doing Development: Comparative Studies

-- a) Asia
+- (a) Asia

-- b) Africa
+- (b) Africa

-- c) Latin America
+- (c) Latin America

-- 5. Development in India
+Unit-5.
+Development in India

-- a) Planning for Development
+- (a) Planning for Development

-- b) Growth vis-à-vis Poverty
+- (b) Growth vis-à-vis Poverty

-- c) Exclusion, Discrimination and Inclusive Development
+- (c) Exclusion, Discrimination and Inclusive Development